m7zander/windows-development-environment/README.md

 ```

 #### Node and npm
 A bunch of tools are powered by Node and installed via npm.
 This applies to you even if you don't care about Node development.
-If you want to install tools for React, Azure, TypeScript, or Cordova, you'll need this.

 In the future, you might want to update `npm`.
 On Windows, just running `npm i -g npm` doesn't always do what it should, so use `npm-windows-upgrade` instead: